vais-ral/CCPi-VirtualMachine/README.md

 ### Installation from CVMFS
 (3mins)
-This option use minimal Scientific Linux 7 with XFCE4 GUI VM template, CCPi is preinstalled in CVMFS repository which is mounted into /cvmfs.
+This option is for general user who wants use latest released CCPi libraries to process data.
+It use minimal Scientific Linux 7 with XFCE4 GUI VM template, CCPi is preinstalled in CVMFS repository which is mounted into read-only /cvmfs.
 Bootstrap is rapid (3 mins) and CCPi binaries are transparently downloaded to VM cache (cernvmfs) on demand, so first launch of ccpi libraries and tools may take significantly longer time depending on connection speed.

 ```bash
 git clone https://github.com/TomasKulhanek//CCPi-VirtualMachine.git